Back to Insights

 Why This Matters Now

-AI enables continuous engagement intelligence.
-Pulse surveys gather frequent feedback without survey fatigue.
-Sentiment analysis examines communication patterns and language.
+AI-powered engagement tools fundamentally alter this dynamic.
+Pulse surveys gather frequent feedback without triggering survey fatigue.
+Sentiment analysis examines communication patterns and language for early warning signs.
 Predictive models identify flight risk before resignation letters arrive.
-Personalized recommendations help managers act on insights.
+Recommendation engines help managers act on insights with specificity and speed.

 Definitions and Scope

-This guide covers measuring and improving employee engagement.
-Performance management, productivity tools, and employee monitoring involve different considerations.
+This guide covers the measurement and improvement of employee engagement specifically.
+Performance management, productivity tools, and employee monitoring involve separate considerations and different ethical frameworks.

 Policy Template: Employee Engagement Data Use